defold/doc/docs/en/manuals/html5.md

   * WebGL - Microsoft has not completed work implementing the _WebGL_ API (see https://www.khronos.org/registry/webgl/specs/latest/).
 Therefore, it does not perform as well as other browsers.
   * Full screen - Full screen mode is unreliable in the browser.
 * Chrome
   * Slow debug builds - In debug builds on HTML5 we verify all WebGL graphics calls to detect errors.
 This is unfortunately very slow when testing on Chrome.
-It is possible to disable this by setting the *Engine Arguments* field of *game.project* to `–verify-graphics-calls=false`.
+It is possible to disable this by setting the *Engine Arguments* field of *game.project* to `--verify-graphics-calls=false`.

 ## Customizing HTML5 bundle